Anesthesia

 you’ll never remember

 There are several forms of anesthesia used in dentistry, other than local anesthesia (numbing the mouth).
-These include nitrous oxide analgesia (laughing gas), Oral Mild and Oral Moderate Sedation, IV Moderate Sedation, IV Deep Sedation/General Anesthesia.
-Below is a comparison of the various differences between the forms of anesthesia.
+These include (from least reliable to most reliable) nitrous oxide analgesia (laughing gas), Oral Mild and Oral Moderate Sedation, IV Moderate Sedation, IV Deep Sedation/General Anesthesia.
+At Iowa Wisdom Teeth we offer the most reliable and strongest form of IV sedation- Deep Sedation / General Anesthesia to ensure our patients have the most comfortable appointment possible.
+Because the anesthesia and surgery jobs are separated it ensures you don’t wake up during surgery.

 Nitrous Oxide (Laughing Gas) Mild Oral Sedation (Anti-anxiety medications) Moderate Oral Sedation ("Twilight Sleep") IV Moderate Sedation ("Twilight Sleep) IV Deep Sedation/ General Anesthesia